paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 **(c)**

-(1) The Secretary concerned may not enter into a lease under this section until—

-  (A) the Secretary submits to the appropriate committees of Congress a justification of the need for the facility for which the proposed lease is being entered into and an economic analysis (based upon accepted life-cycle costing procedures) that demonstrates the cost effectiveness of the proposed lease compared with a military construction project for the same facility; and
+(1) The Secretary concerned may enter into a lease under this section only after the end of the 14-day period beginning on the date on which the Secretary submits, in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480), to the appropriate committees of Congress a justification of the need for the facility covered by the proposed lease, including an economic analysis (based upon accepted life-cycle costing procedures) that demonstrates the cost effectiveness of the proposed lease compared with a military construction project for the same facility.

-  (B) a period of 21 days has expired following the date on which the justification and economic analysis are received by the committees or, if over sooner, a period of 14 days has expired following the date on which a copy of the justification and economic analysis are provided in an electronic medium pursuant to [section 480 of this title](./chapter-023-miscellaneous-studies-and-reports.md#section-480).

 (2) Each Secretary concerned may, under this section, enter into—